 I help clients evaluate the risks of real estate opportunities prior to property acquisition, which oftentimes involves securing additional approvals from local, state and federal agencies and the negotiation of development agreements to protect the project’s entitlements.
 This work is vital to a broader due diligence for property acquisition, and includes assessing not just the ability of the new owner to continue using the property and existing buildings, but also evaluates potential for future growth and development opportunities.

-A focus of my practice is the application of the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA) and the strategy of environmental compliance.
-I review and process environmental assessments, environmental impact statements and reports and negative declarations.
-I often advise on the preparation of environmental documents for large, complex projects at the state and federal levels, where I assist in controlling litigation by ensuring that these documents properly evaluate potential environmental impacts, assess the adequacy and enforceability of mitigation measures and effectively respond to public and agency comments.
+A focus of my practice is the application of CEQA and NEPA and the strategy of environmental compliance.
+I manage the preparation and agency approval of environmental assessments, environmental impact statements and reports and negative declarations.
+I often advise on the environmental review for large, complex projects at the state and federal levels, where I assist in controlling litigation by ensuring that these documents properly evaluate potential environmental impacts, assess the adequacy and enforceability of mitigation measures and effectively respond to public and agency comments.

 I advise clients in regard to the development and the permitting of regional energy projects involving approvals by local, state and federal agencies, from solar to mineral production.
 I help navigate the complex permitting process and layers of regulations as well as the administrative appeal procedures for these projects.